Lakshitha-SM/PetAdoptionMERN/Client/README.md

 # Home4Paws: Pet Adoption System Front End

-Welcome to the PawFinds Pet Adoption System front-end repository!
+Welcome to the Home4Paws Pet Adoption System front-end repository!
 This project is developed using React.js and aims to provide a user-friendly interface for users to discover and adopt pets.